Frequently Asked Questions

 No. Voters approve a maximum that can be spent on a bond.
 The school district does not receive additional funds.
 If additional houses are built, the additional taxpayers will share the fixed cost.
 The potential exists for impact fees from new developments to be collected, the fee schedule and collection is managed by the town and coordinated with the schools.

-how do we know prices won't increase? we keep hearing that public construction projects always cost more than expected?
+How do we know prices won't increase? we keep hearing that public construction projects always cost more than expected?

 The role of construction manager is important in this process for both the district as well as the taxpayers.
 For the district, this firm coordinates all aspects of construction, ensures site safety, and delivers a final “guide to the building” for future usage of systems and maintenance.
 For the taxpayer (and the district), this firm ensures a guaranteed maximum price for construction.